 A. All Public Water Mains

-All public water mains shall be installed in all public road rights-of-way, except as allowed by the Raleigh Director of Public Utilities to address existing water quality problems or severe topographic or subsurface constraints.
+All public water mains shall be installed in all public road rights-of-way, except as allowed by the Raleigh Public Utilities Director to address existing water quality problems or severe topographic or subsurface constraints.

 B. Within City Limits